damianjude/ezhikstract/README.md

 ## Installation

-Install the package directly from the repository directory:
+Ensure you have Python 3.10 or higher installed.
+You can install the package directly:

 ```bash
 pip install ezhikstract